whatmakeart/modeling-and-fabrication/content/modules/02-fusion-360-sketching-modeling-basics/2-0-introduction-modeling-basics/index.md

 ## Learning Outcomes

-- Use third angle projections to make 3D Digital Models of everyday objects¥
+- Use third angle projections to make 3D Digital Models of everyday objects
 - Use Fusion 360 sketch constraints
 - Organize 3D model with components and bodies
 - Apply materials to 3D Models in Fusion 360
 - Export rendered images of 3D Models with HDRI backgrounds at specific resolutions and aspect ratios
 - 3D model a basic object in Fusion 360

+## Key Terms

+- Extrude
+- Loft
+- Revolve
+- Sweep
+- Sketch (in context of Fusion 360)
+- Sketch Constraints
+- Aspect Ratio
+- Render
+- .f3d File